Julia0619/Toronto_Paramedic_Services/README.md

 ## Overview

-This repository provides readers with all the necessary data, R scripts, and files to understand and reproduce an analysis on the city of Toronto's Paramedic Services.
+This repository provides readers with all the necessary data, R scripts, and files to understand and reproduce an analysis on Toronto Paramedic Services.

 ## File Structure